zinovyev/bow/README.md

 ```

-A `Rakefile` contains two tasks for provisioning packed in namespaces wich are
+**Rakefile** is actually an ordinary Rakefile) which contains several tasks
-called by the name of the server groups from the `targets.json` file.
-The main
+for provisioning packed in namespaces which are called by the name of the server
-task of the group MUST always be called **provision** and can be bound to any
+groups from the `targets.json` file.

-number of additional tasks.
-Sometimes (always) it is convinient to put
+The main task of the group MUST always be called **provision** and can be bound
-additional tasks them to separate files into the [rakelib](https://ruby.github.io/rake/doc/rakefile_rdoc.html#label-Multiple+Rake+Files) folder.
+to any number of additional tasks.

 ```ruby